dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1378: Rehabilitation helps improve community safety and stability.
+### T1378: Rehabilitation leads to a stable, prosperous society.

 |Support|
 |---|